Obama rejects as 'ugly lie' notion that West at war with Islam

 "Military operations are crucial to confront real threats.
 But bullets are not the 'silver bullet,'" Ban said.
 "Missiles may kill terrorists.
 But good governance kills terrorism."

-U.S. Secretary of State John Kerry said it was important to address social and economic inequality that militants use to recruit.
+U.S. Secretary of State John Kerry said countries needed to promote tolerance and peace, while addressing social and economic inequality that militants use to recruit.

 "You have to do everything.
 You have to take the people off the battlefield, who are there today," Kerry said.
 "But you’re kind of stupid if all you do is do that, and you don’t prevent more people from going to the battlefield," he added.